 Prosecutors can usually tell a jury that a driver refused a chemical test.
 Thus, in some states, juries can convict a driver of both refusing the test and of drunk driving.

 You wouldn’t ask your family doctor to do brain surgery.
 So why would you use the lawyer who drew your will to do the specialized work of a defense lawyer?
-Most lawyers would suggest using an attorney who specializes in DWI defense.
+Most lawyers would suggest using one who specializes in DWI defense.
 Or better yet, one who does only DWI defense.

-It’s best to avoid being stopped for drunk driving in the first place.
+It’s best to avoid being stopped for suspected drunk driving in the first place.
 You can do that by keeping your BAC level safely below the legal limit.
 That reduces the chances of both crashes and of getting stopped for drunk driving.
 That’s a win-win situation.